JamesIves/discord-wow-armory-bot/README.md

 # World of Warcraft Armory Discord Bot ⚔️🗡️

 > Battle for Azeroth is the final expansion this bot supports, and `4.0.6` is the last release.
+This bot was not created by Blizzard.

 With this bot you're able to lookup a [World of Warcraft](http://worldofwarcraft.com/) character's item level, notable achievements, and pve/pvp progression with a command within [Discord](https://discordapp.com/).